Datacolor's SpyderX Create Kit makes color management a piece of cake!

 The ColorReader EZ is another fantastic tool that allows you to color match any color no matter where you are.
 The ColorReader EZ quickly scans the color of any object you place in front of the reader.
 From here, it will pair with an app on your phone and the app will display RGB, HEX and CIE Lab color data.
 With this information, you can quickly color match or compliment anything in your images or video.

 The app also helps by giving suggestions that surround complementary colors to the scanned colors.
 If you’re a product photographer, for instance, who’s trying to create a well-balanced scene, the ColorReader EZ will help you match and compliment any color.
+ColorReader EZ will also match to Savage Universal backdrops, making it perfect for portraits and other studio work.

 We’re sure there are thousands of uses for this.
 We’ll put it to the test along with the rest of the SpyderX Create Kit in our full review.

 The Spyder Tripod, Spyder Shelf and Spyder USB-C